lemonar/lemonar.github.io/content/posts/tips-for-setting-up-your-blog-with-hugo.md

 1. Clear all files inside master branch and make an empty commit.
 2. Switch to develop branch, then `git worktree add -B master public`

-Step 2 mounts master branch as `/public` directory
+Step 2 mounts master branch as `/public` directory.